drewtu2/MidasMonitor/README.md

   pip install -r requirements.txt
 ```

+NOTE: GroupMe API requires the groupme API key to be set...

 ### Docs:
 psutil: (http://pythonhosted.org/psutil/#sensors)

 ## TODO

+## Vision
+- Flask Server Running on hosted server as a service type thing (HerokU)
+- Python script running on the local machine periodically making post requests
+- Remote server accepts post requests from boththe main computer and also other students
+- When remote server receives request from GroupMe
+-- Evaluates, If it is a status
+  queue message from groupme, send the most up to date information.
+-- If it is from the local server, update local variables with the current local
+   state of the machine which will be sent back to users from any GroupMe interface

 ### Basic
 ~~- Get GPU temperatures from the system~~